8075 W 3rd St, Los Angeles, CA 90048

 Evidence reliability deteriorates over time, making it challenging to pursue charges near the statute of limitations’ expiration.
 The extended statute helps preserve crucial evidence and testimonies, giving victims a better chance to seek justice.

-Severe injury, recurring abuse, or weapon use can influence the time limit for charging felony domestic violence.
-Quick action is essential to protect and secure critical digital and physical evidence as the statute of limitations nears expiration.
+Severe injury, recurring abuse, or the use of a weapon can influence the classification of the offense as a felony rather than a misdemeanor, which may affect the prosecution’s approach to the case.
+It’s important to note that these factors can influence the severity of the charges, which is why it is essential to protect and secure critical digital and physical evidence as the statute of limitations nears expiration.

 Tolling Provisions